chrispalaskas/cardano-skepsis-toolbox/README.md

     If you want to use Blockfrost to find the sender's address please provide a valid API key.
     Otherwise only use simple transactions, 1 TxIn, 1 TxOut (+ change) where the sender's address is assumed to be the next TxIx from the one received.
+    The variable MODE can be set to "marketplace" or "delegators".
+In the former mode the tokens are dispensed based on a ADA/token ratio minus fees.
+In the later mode the tokens are dispensed based on the amount of stake per epoch staked on your pool by the delegator, who has to send ADA from an address that is controlled by the stake key associated with your pool.
     Edit config.json
     Run monitor_addr_service.py